On the Nuisance of Control Variables in Regression Analysis: The causal interpretation of control variables

-The relationships between the main explanatory variables and the controls in a regression can be complex, therefore it is useful to explicitly depict them in a causal diagram \citep{Pearl2000,Huenermund2019b}. \citet{Durand2009} were the first to introduce causal graphs in the strategic management literature, by arguing their usefulness as a tool for empirical research.
-Figure \ref{fig1}a presents a simple economic model with a treatment variable $X$ and an outcome variable $Y$.
-Both variables are connected by an arrow, denoting the direction of causal influence factor between them.
-In addition, there are two confounding factors, $Z_1$ and $Z_2$, affecting the treatment and the outcome. $Z_1$ and $Z_2$ are correlated, as a result of a common influence they share, which is denoted by the dashed bidirected arc in the graph.
-The fact that $Z_1$ and $Z_2$ are correlated creates what is known as a backdoor path between the treatment and the outcome \citep{Pearl2000}. $X$ and $Y$ are not only connected by the genuinely causal path $X \rightarrow Y$, but also by a second path, $X \leftarrow Z_1 \dashleftarrow\dashrightarrow Z_2 \rightarrow Y$, which creates a spurious, non-causal correlation between them.
+The relationship between the main explanatory variables and controls in a regression can be complex, therefore it is beneficial to explicitly depict them in a causal diagram \parencite{Pearl2000}. \Textcite{Durand2009} were the first to introduce causal graphs as a tool to management researchers. \Textcite{Cinelli2022} provide a useful overview of the different functions of control variables in regression analyses, explicitly leveraging the graphical framework.
+Here, we focus on the causal interpretation and reporting of control variable estimates, which has been a topic of ongoing debate in the organizational literature.

+Figure \ref{fig:1a} presents a simple model with a treatment variable $X$ and an outcome variable $Y$.
+Both variables are connected by an arrow, denoting the direction of causal influence between them.
+In addition, there are two confounding variables, $Z_1$ and $Z_2$, that are affecting the treatment and the outcome. $Z_1$ and $Z_2$ are correlated, as a result of a common influence factor they share, which is denoted by the dashed bidirected arc in the graph.
+The fact that $Z_1$ and $Z_2$ are correlated creates what is known as a backdoor path between the treatment and the outcome \parencite{Pearl2000}. $X$ and $Y$ are not only connected by the direct causal path $X \rightarrow Y$, but also by a second path, $X \leftarrow Z_1 \dashleftarrow\dashrightarrow Z_2 \rightarrow Y$, which creates a spurious, non-causal correlation between them.

+\centerline{ ------ Insert Figure \ref{fig:1} about here ------ } Backdoor paths are defined as any sequence of arrows connecting the treatment and outcome variable (irrespective of their orientation) that remains if arrows emitted by the treatment are deleted from the graph \parencite{Pearl2000}.
+Because of the latter requirement they are easy to spot in the causal diagram.
+Since all the arrows emitted by $X$ are deleted, backdoor paths have to point into $X$ instead; i.e., they enter ``through the backdoor", which is where the name comes from.